MicrosoftDocs/entra-docs/docs/identity/users/convert-external-users-internal.md

 - Converting external users to internal users requires an account with at least the [user administrator](~/identity/role-based-access-control/permissions-reference.md#user-administrator) role assigned.
-- Only users configured with an authentication method external to the host organization are eligible for conversion. z
+- Only users configured with an authentication method external to the host organization are eligible for conversion.

 ### Converting an external user

-You can convert external users to internal users using the Microsoft Entra admin center.
+You can convert external users, such as cloud-only and synced users, to internal users using the Microsoft Entra admin center.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [User Administrator](~/identity/role-based-access-control/permissions-reference.md#user-administrator).